 - Demeter (Ceres): goddess of agriculture and grain

-- Dionysos (Bacchus): god of wine, pleasure and festivity
+- Dionysus (Bacchus): god of wine, pleasure and festivity

-- Hephaistos (Vulcan): god of fire, metalworking and sculpture
+- Hephaestus (Vulcan): god of fire, metalworking and sculpture

 - Hermes (Mercury): god of travel, hospitality and trade and Zeus’s personal messenger

 - Poseidon (Neptune): god of the sea